 As I grew older, however, things started to change.
 I started to see who God was, how good He could be, and how much He truly loved me despite my shortcomings.
 As I studied and read the Bible I started to understand what was being said and I soon started to feel a sense of warmth and adoration for Jesus.
 I understood His death and what He came to accomplish and I started to see His fingerprints everywhere in my life and in the lives of those around me.

 Following that my intellect started to grow and as I was exposed to more and more opposing viewpoints I started to question.
 I questioned everything, from the beliefs I held, the music I listened to, and eventually to the existence of God Himself.
 I watched atheist videos and debates on youtube and articles containing arguments upon arguments for the falsity of Christianity.
-If I told you I was still in love with God during that time, that I felt some sort of emotional warmth or affection for Him, I would have been lying through my teeth had I said yes.
+If I told you I was still in love with God during that time, that I felt some sort of emotional warmth or affection for Him, I would have been lying through my teeth.
 My interest in God Himself had fallen back to the time when I was a kid and I was interested in other things.
 In this case, I was interested in finding out what was true.
 I was more than prepared to abandon a belief I once had if it was abundantly clear that it wasn’t true.
 So I started to weigh the evidence and arguments from both sides and I consumed arguments from atheists and Christian apologists.

 After about a year of research, I started to look deeper.
 I sought after more scholarly works that taught on subjects that would have flown over my head a few years back.
 As I started to piece the puzzle together I started to rediscover the character of God.
 I realized how much He truly cared about our intellectual pursuits and security and that He didn’t want “blind faith” in Him but faith built on the certainty of evidence.
 I saw how incredibly conclusive the evidence for the resurrection of Jesus Christ was, from the reliability of the eyewitness accounts in the Gospels and Acts, the historical evidence of the disciples’ post-mortem appearances and the empty tomb, and finally to the social opposition that would have snuffed the religion out in a matter of days had it been a hoax or hallucination.
 At this time in my life, I have never been more in love with the Lord as I am now.
 Of course, that doesn’t mean I always feel emotionally fond of Him.
 Sometimes I feel frustrated or uncertain of what He is doing and sometimes I even find that I’m just not all that enthusiastic about theology and such.
 In fact, sometimes I find it downright boring.